Universal Windows Platform apps: APPX

-APPX is the file format used to distribute and install apps on Windows 8.x, 10, 11, Windows Phone 8.1, Windows 10 Mobile, Xbox One, Xbox Series X|S, Hololens, and Windows 10 IoT Core.
-Unlike legacy desktop apps, APPX is the only installation system allowed for UWP apps.
-It replaces the XAP file format on Windows Phone 8.1, in an attempt to unify the distribution of apps for Windows Phone and Windows 8.
+APPX is a file format used to distribute and install apps on Windows 8.x, 10, 11, Windows Phone 8.1, Windows 10 Mobile, Xbox One, Xbox Series X|S, HoloLens, and Windows 10 IoT Core.
+APPX was originally the only installation system allowed for UWP apps, replacing the XAP file format on Windows Phone 8.1, in an attempt to unify the distribution of apps for Windows Phone and Windows 8.
 APPX files are only compatible with Windows Phone 8.1 and later versions, and with Windows 8 and later versions.

-The Windows Phone 8.x Marketplace allows users to download APPX files to an SD Card and install them manually.
-In contrast, sideloading is prohibited on Windows 8.x, unless the user has a developers license or in a business domain.
+The Windows Phone 8.x Marketplace allowed users to download APPX files to an SD card and install them manually.
+In contrast, sideloading of UWP apps was prohibited on Windows 8.x, unless the user had a developers license or was in a business domain.

+MSIX

+Windows 10 version 1709 and Windows Server 2019 LTSC introduced a new installation package format called MSIX, which is intended to be a replacement for both the APPX format and the Windows Installer (.msi) desktop application installation format.
+MSIX is now the preferred way of distributing UWP apps.
+An open source project called MSIX Core was started to provide MSIX support for Windows versions earlier than Windows 10 version 1709.

 Security

-Traditional Windows applications have the power to use and change their ecosystem however they want to.
+Traditional Windows applications generally have the power to use and change their ecosystem however they want to.
 Windows user account rights, User Account Control and antivirus software attempt to keep this ability in check and notify the user when the app tries to use it, possibly for malicious purposes.
-Metro-style apps, however, are sandboxed and cannot permanently change a Windows ecosystem.
+UWP apps, however, are sandboxed and cannot permanently change a Windows ecosystem.
 They need permission to access hardware devices such as webcams, microphones or their file system which is restricted to user folders, such as My Documents.
 Microsoft further moderates these programs and may remove them from the Windows Store if they are discovered to have security or privacy issues.